stack-pl/portable/README.md

 4) (Optional)
 - delete "portable/.git/" to remove repository instance
-- initialize a new git repositories for each project you create
+- initialize a new git repository for each project you create